Aliases for SLC1A3 Gene

 GeneCards Summary for SLC1A3 Gene

 SLC1A3 (Solute Carrier Family 1 Member 3) is a Protein Coding gene.
-Diseases associated with SLC1A3 include Episodic Ataxia, Type 6 and Episodic Ataxia.
-Among its related pathways are Circadian entrainment and Synaptic vesicle cycle.
-GO annotations related to this gene include amino acid binding and glutamate binding.
+Diseases associated with SLC1A3 include Episodic Ataxia, Type 6 and Wernicke Encephalopathy.
+Among its related pathways are Sudden Infant Death Syndrome (SIDS) Susceptibility Pathways and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Gene Ontology (GO) annotations related to this gene include amino acid binding and glutamate binding.
 An important paralog of this gene is SLC1A6.

 UniProtKB/Swiss-Prot for SLC1A3 Gene